“Magnet interaction effects on reed switch operations can be understood by looking at the magnetic lines of flux and the way the magnet works.”

 A reed switch is an electromagnetic switching device.
 Two ferromagnetic blades are housed in a hermetically sealed glass envelope.
 It has a very simple overall structure and a temperature coefficient of expansion of glass that exactly matches NiFe reeds.
 Reed switch operation happens when brought into proximity of a permanent magnet.
 The attractive polarity of the magnet magnetizes the reed contacts.

-(as shown below) is brought into the proximity of a reed switch.
+(as shown below) is brought into the proximity of the switch.
 What happens is the individual reeds become magnetized with the attractive magnetic polarity as shown.
 Second, the external magnetic field’s strength or magnetic force of attraction causes the reed contact to close.
 Finally, since any residual magnetism on the reed blades would affect the opening and closing behavior.
 Therefore, the reed blades are annealed and processed removing any magnetic retention.

 Invincible lines of flux cause the reed switch and magnet interaction.